JetC0918/IBM-Data-Science-Professional-Certificate/05. Python Project for Data Science/readme.md

-# What is Data Science?
+# Python Project for Data Science

 ## 📌 Summary
 This course aims to showcase essential Python skills for handling data.
 It includes a hands-on project where a dashboard is developed using Python.